Aggreko sees full-year profit above expectations

-Aggreko expects full-year trading profit of about 315 million pounds, up 3 percent, helped by a strong start to the second half at its International Power business, which provides temporary power stations mainly to developing countries.
+Aggreko expects full-year trading profit of about 315 million pounds ($516.6 million), up 3 percent, helped by a strong start to the second half at its International Power business, which provides temporary power stations mainly to developing countries.

 Aggreko had said in June trading profit for the year would be slightly ahead of 2010 levels, and Thursday's forecast is ahead of consensus estimates of 306 million pounds, according to Peel Hunt.

-Shares in the company were up 2.6 percent at 1,809 pence at 9:15 a.m., among the top risers on the blue-chip FTSE .FTSE index.
+Shares in the company were up 2.6 percent at 1,809 pence at 4:15 a.m.
+EDT, among the top risers on Britain's blue-chip FTSE .FTSE index.

 SPORTS CONTRACTS